20gurpreet01/ENfinity/README.md

-# ENfinity - achine Learning Framework for EN Switching Model Exploration and
+# ENfinity - Machine Learning Framework for EN Switching Model Exploration and
 Development.

 *	GUI – Custom Front end to provide user interface to upload or collect data